-- What three letters do most of these have in common? - What is the molecular formula for Glucose?
+- What three letters at the end) do most of these have in common? - What is the molecular formula for Glucose?

-What is your hypothesis for your experiment?

 What are the variables?
 What are you going to watch for?

-Results: Dat a Collection

-our information have to use a all the rows an d columns, so decide

-Test/Tube 1 2 3 4 5 6 7

-Benedict's

-Notes:

-lodine

-Notes:

-Notes:

-Conclusions - Remember your conclusion is where you summarize what you found.
-In general, what information did you gain from the experiment?
-How does it help your understanding of Carbohydrates?
-What does it all mean?

-Was your hypothesis supported or not?
+Results: Dat a Collection how you are le to record yes have to use a ll the rows ar nd columns, so decide Test/Tube onion potato sucrose glucose water red sugar starch Benedict's Notes: Iodine Notes: Notes: Conclusions - Remember your conclusion is where you summarize what you found.
+In general, what information What does i from the exp eriment?
+How does it help your underst anding of Cark ohydrates? • Was yo ur hypothesis supported or not?
 Why or why not?